sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/user.md

 ## Focus on User's needs

-Continuying with the airline example (see: [Vision and Scope guide](vision.md)), a user story might be a **"Check in for a flight"** task that the passenger wants to perform.
-The book by Wiegers and Betty puts it like this: *"Written as a user story, the same user requirement might read: "As a passenger, I want to check in for a flight so I can board my airplane."* [^0a1d1b]
+Continuying with the airline example (see: [Vision and Scope guide](vision.md)), a user story might be related to a **"Check in for a flight"** action that the passenger wants to perform.
+The book by Wiegers and Betty would frame that in a sentence like this: *"As a passenger, I want to check in for a flight so I can board my airplane."* [^0a1d1b]

+Notice the format:

 ```
 As a <type of user>, I want <some goal> so that <some reason>.